Japan PM's vague call for stimulus could backfire

 Japanese media reported earlier on Wednesday that the new measures will include spending on renewable energy, healthcare and agriculture and will total about 1 trillion yen ($12.7 billion), which economists said is too small to have a lasting impact.

-Noda's attempt to draw up a spending plan comes as most industrialised nations are tightening budgets to rein in debt built up during the global financial crisis.
+Noda's attempt to draw up a spending plan comes as most industrialized nations are tightening budgets to rein in debt built up during the global financial crisis.

 "The government's first motivation is that the economy is close to a recession, " said Masamichi Adachi, senior economist at JP Morgan.